 Why does LastPass matter?

 Think of the number of websites and applications you have passwords for.
-If you're like the average American it's more than 100, meaning you have the same number of passwords to remember.
+If you’re like the average American, it’s somewhere between 70 and 80, which is a lot of information to remember.

 We’d all be lying to ourselves, of course, if we said each of our accounts had a unique, secure password.
 Most of us use the same one–or a slight variation–over and over again.
 Repeated use of passwords poses a serious security risk that can be eliminated by apps like LastPass.

 Another common method of password theft is malware that logs keystrokes: All a hacker needs to do is read off the website you typed in along with your username and password to get instant access.

 SEE: Check out all of TechRepublic’s cheat she smart person’s guides

 LastPass circumvents keyloggers in two ways: It can autofill passwords once you’re logged in and it also offers a virtual keyboard that you can click on with your mouse.
 Avoiding keystrokes while typing in passwords or using an onscreen keyboard, along with robust encryption, leaves you protected in a way you can’t get with other methods.

 LastPass can also generate random, complex passwords that you won’t have to worry about remembering, provided you have it set up to sync across your devices.

 - How to add a simple password manager to Ubuntu Touch (TechRepublic)

 - Passwords have a dopey equal in Things on the Internet (ZDNet)